-Action HEJ-2.5.2:Action HEJ-3.1.1: Prioritize street improvements and infrastructure investments (i.e., lighting, sidewalks, and crosswalks) by working with Caltrans and other agencies for relevant projects, such as US-101 overcrossings, to increase citywide connectivity and facilitate residents' safe walking, biking, local travel, and work commutes.
+Action HEJ-3.1.1: Prioritize street improvements and infrastructure investments (i.e., lighting, sidewalks, and crosswalks) by working with Caltrans and other agencies for relevant projects, such as US-101 overcrossings, to increase citywide connectivity and facilitate residents' safe walking, biking, local travel, and work commutes.

-Action HEJ-2.5.3:Action HEJ-3.1.2: Pursue funding for alternative transportation projects such as Complete Streets, accessible Universal Design systems, bicycle lanes and bike facilities, and accessible sidewalk improvements, with a particular focus on neighborhoods that are DACs.
+Action HEJ-3.1.2: Pursue funding for alternative transportation projects such as Complete Streets, accessible Universal Design systems, bicycle lanes and bike facilities, and accessible sidewalk improvements, with a particular focus on neighborhoods that are DACs.

-Action HEJ-2.5.4:Action HEJ-3.1.3: Incorporate climate-resilient infrastructure.
-Add drought-tolerant green and climate-related infrastructure (i.e., trees, native plants, shade structures, signage, and benches) at transit stops to enhance comfort while waiting and reduce ~~climate and~~ severe weather impacts, especially in under-resourced DACs.
+Action HEJ-3.1.3: Incorporate climate-resilient infrastructure.
+Add drought-tolerant green and climate-related infrastructure (i.e., trees, native plants, shade structures, signage, and benches) at transit stops to enhance comfort while waiting and reduce severe weather impacts, especially in under-resourced DACs.

-Policy HEJ-2.6:Policy HEJ-3.2: Encourage safe routes to schools.
+Policy HEJ-3.2: Encourage safe routes to schools.
 Continue to partner with the school district to strengthen existing routes and establish new local safe routes to school initiatives and programs, with a priority to serve families and schools located in DACs.

-Policy HEJ-2.7:Policy HEJ-3.3: Ensure equity in transit systems.
+Policy HEJ-3.3: Ensure equity in transit systems.
 Expand bus routes, increase headway frequencies, extend hours of operation, and provide additional programs to serve low-income and DAC residents to increase their access to jobs, schools, public services, and healthy food retailers.18